CanaryTek/modularit-cobbler/README.md

 Usage
 -----

+To setup a cobbler server, just add `recipe[modularit-cobbler::server]` to it's runlist.
+If you want to setup basic profiles for remote installation of CenTOS 6 and Debian 7, you can use `recipe[modularit-cobbler::defaultrepos]`

 #### modularit-cobbler::default

 Once the cobbler server is up and running, you can install a new ModularIT base system with the following command: